awsdocs/aws-glue-developer-guide/doc_source/setup-vpc-for-glue-access.md

     |--|--|--|--|
     |All Traffic|ALL|ALL|0.0.0.0/0|

    Or if using an Amazon S3 VPC endpoint, also add an HTTPS rule for Amazon S3 access\.
 The s3\-prefix\-list\-id* is required in the security group rule to allow traffic from the VPC to the    Amazon S3 VPC endpoint\.
+See more [Documentation for Gateway VPC Endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-gateway.html)\.

    |Type|Protocol|Port Range|Destination|
    |--|--|--|--|